pallavisalokhe/React--JS/README.md

 -  React.Component is a JavaScript class.
 To create your own component class, you must subclass React.Component.
 You can do this by using the syntax class YourComponentNameGoesHere extends React.Component {}.
 -  Subclassing React.Component is the way to declare a new component class.
 -  A render method must contain a return statement.
+-  we can also use variable attributes in components
+-  by putting logic in render before the return statement
+-  the if statement is located inside of the render function, but before the return statement.
+- Render functions often contain event listeners.
+## Components Interacting
+- A React application can contain many of components.Each component might be small and relatively unremarkable on its own.
+When combined this get complex ecosystems of information.React special is the ways in which components interact.
+- render methods return <div></div>s, <p></p>s, and <h1></h1> Render methods can also return component class <omg/>